blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/Unique Colours.md

-Unique colours or hues were first described by Ewald Hering in his theory of [[Opponent Processes]].
+Unique colours or hues were first described by Ewald Hering in his theory of [Opponent Processes](Opponent%20Processes.md).

 He defined the unique hues as red, green, yellow and blue, and based them on the concept that these colours could not be simultaneously percieved.